 Martin's Big Words Literature Guide

 In the book Martin’s Big Words the partnership between the author Doreen Rappaport and the illustrator Bryan Collier results in a profound story.
 Through the use of Dr. King’s own words, Rappaport crafts a compelling biography.
 Collier’s art both illuminates and magnifies Dr. King’s life.
-The use of light and dark throughout the book invites the reader to feel the pain of Dr. King’s struggle and the light of hope he sought to bring to the world.
+The use of light and dark throughout the book invites the reader to feel the pain of Dr. King’s struggle and the light of hope and justice he sought to bring to the world.

 Literature Guide by Maureen Klein